PDAL/PDAL/doc/stages/filters.dbscan.rst

   The epsilon parameter can be estimated from a k-distance graph (for k = ``min_points`` minus one). ``eps`` defines the Euclidean distance that will be used when searching for neighbors.
 [Default: 1.0]

+dimensions
+  Comma-separated string indicating dimensions to use for clustering.